pgtttl/antivirus_game/README.md

-welcome to pgtttl! (aka python games took to the limit)

 the games will say stuff like "i have control of your pc" or so.

 remember they is not realy a virus and is only a game.